Afosbids/WEBANK-APP/README.md

 #### Admin can create and delete agent/staff and admin, user accounts.
 #### User can reset password.
 #### Integrate real-time email notification upon credit/debit transaction on the user account.

+## Runing Docker

+#### Make sure you have docker installed on you local machine or
+download (mac with intel chip) https://www.docker.com/products/docker-desktop/
+#### Drag and drop into application folder to installed
+#### Run the docker app
+#### to start server in the container, run `docker-compose up` in a terminal window opened in the same directory as docker-compose.yml file
+#### to stop server in the container, push `control + c` run `docker-compose down` in a terminal window opened in the same directory as docker-compose.yml file
+#### while docker-compose is down, you can run normal commands like migrate, makemigrations, createsuperuser etc like so
+`sudo docker-compose run  web  python manage.py createsuperuser`